Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Methodology

 where $\alpha$ is a learnable rate for inner-level optimization.
 The optimized model is expected to perform better on $\D^f$.
 The goal of the updated framework is to accomplish the outer loop objective $\mathcal{L}^{full}$ across all sampled tasks:

-Both the inner and outer loop losses are kept as the same, referring to the generator and discriminator losses, $\mathcal{L}_{E}$ and $\mathcal{L}_{dis}$.
-By forcing the partial modality trained model to perform well on full modality data, we implicitly target to recover the relevant information for better segmentation in missing modality scenarios.
-This partial to full modality mapping in feature space, is further strengthened by the introduction of a domain-adaptation inspired feature enrichment module.
-Further details can be found in Sec.~\ref{sec:adversarial}.
-All three model meta parameters $(\theta_g, \phi_d, \alpha)$ are henceforth meta-updated by averaging gradients of outer loop loss over a meta-batch of tasks.
+Both the inner and outer loop losses are kept the same, referring to the generator and discriminator losses, $\mathcal{L}_{E}$ and $\mathcal{L}_{dis}$.
+By forcing the partial modality trained model to perform well on full modality data, we implicitly target the recovery of relevant information for better segmentation in missing modality scenarios.
+This partial to full modality mapping in feature space, is further strengthened by the introduction of a domain-adaptation inspired feature enrichment module (Details in Sec.~\ref{sec:adversarial}).
+All three meta parameters $(\theta_g, \phi_d, \alpha)$ are henceforth meta-updated by averaging gradients of outer loop loss over a meta-batch of tasks.

 Thus during meta-training, the model tunes its initialization parameter to achieve improved generalizability across all missing modality tasks.
-And then in the meta-test phase, by finetuning with full modality data, we map the learned feature representations to full modality space.
-Different from MAML, the pretrained model is directly evaluated on datasets where patients contain a fixed subset of modalities (one of the tasks $\T^i$ already encountered in meta-training) at the inference stage.
-The training process is summarized in Algorithm~\ref{algo:train}.
+During meta-test, by finetuning with full modality data, we map the learned feature representations to the full modality space.
+Different from MAML, the pretrained model is directly evaluated on datasets where subjects contain a fixed subset of modalities (one of the tasks $\T^i$ already encountered in meta-training) at inference.
+The training process is summarized in Alg.~\ref{algo:train}.